BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %npc.mayor.location.ulfLong.5% # -> 325.54268;121.32186;814.45824;npcWorldName;12.0;6.0
 ```

-### Player Name Variable
+### Player Name Placeholder

-The variable `%player%` is the same as `%player.name%` and will display the name of the player.
+The placeholder `%player%` is the same as `%player.name%` and will display the name of the player.
 `%player.display%` will use the display name used in chat and `%player.uuid%` will display the UUID of the player.

 ```